GeekFiftyFive/Sunda/README.md

 | `dump_schema` | `table_name` | Dump the schema for the table with name `table_name` |
 | `help`        | None         | Print MetaInterface command usage instructions       |

-As an examples, say I wanted to dump the schema for a table named 'Users'.
+As an example, say I wanted to dump the schema for a table named 'Users'.
 The command would be as follows:

 ~~~
 sunda> !dump_schema Users